Table of Contents

 Heavy snowstorms in the winter were followed by a spring thaw and heavy rains that raised river levels significantly.
 The worst period of flooding was from July to August 1931.
 The Yangtze and Huai River floods soon reached Nanjing, the capital of China at the time.
 In July, nine cyclones hit the region, whereas on average only two occur per year.
 The consequences were catastrophic.

-Millions died of drowning, starvation or from waterborne diseases (Cholera, typhus).
+Millions died of drowning, starvation, or waterborne diseases (Cholera, typhus).

-The Nationalist government led by the Guomintang party set up organizations such as the Huai River Conservancy Commission to address flood problems.
-Due the chaos of the Second Sino-Japanese War and the subsequent Chinese Civil War, the commissions were only able to construct small dams along the Yangtze River.
-After the end of the Civil War, in 1953 Mao Zedong traveled to Yangtze River to promote the Three Gorges Dam flood control project.
-[Wikipedia]
+The Nationalist government led by the Kuomintang party set up organizations such as the Huai River Conservancy Commission to address flood problems.
+Due to the chaos of the Second Sino-Japanese War and the subsequent Chinese Civil War, the commissions were only able to construct small dams along the Yangtze River.
+After the end of the Civil War, in 1953 Mao Zedong traveled to the Yangtze River to promote the Three Gorges Dam flood control project.

 1954 Yangtze River Floods